 And rather than using borderline mind control techniques via imaging, we can use words in our landing page copy to get our prospects to notice us and want to act… but in a way where people willfully participate in the exchange, rather than being seduced into a state of recklessness without knowing why.

-Why Your Readers MUST Be Seduced
+Why Your Readers MUST Be Intrigued

-Like I said, I’m really not a fan of the mind control techniques employed by shady ad agencies to get us to do things without us realizing why.
+Like I said, I’m not a fan of the mind control techniques employed by shady ad agencies to get us to do things without us realizing why.

 In 1965, you could remember 34% of the commercials you’d seen that day.